-This is a named option in the Civil and Environmental Engineering M.S.
-It is one year, face-to face coursework-based program.
+This is a named option in the Civil and Environmental Engineering MS. It is one year, face-to-face coursework-based program.

-The mission of the civil and environmental engineering program is to develop leaders in education, industry, and government who can use their acquired skills to improve society.
+The mission of the civil and environmental engineering (CEE) program is to develop leaders in education, industry, and government who can use their acquired skills to improve society.
 The academic program provides a comprehensive framework of courses in the broad area of civil and environmental engineering with opportunities to develop specialized expertise.
 It also emphasizes the development of integrated teamwork abilities, communication, leadership, entrepreneurship, and creative research skills.
-Graduate study in the department offers an opportunity to take coursework in various areas of specialization.
-Areas include:

 • Construction engineering and management: construction labor productivity management; integrated lean project delivery systems; risk management; advanced computer applications to construction; change management